 Our tongue and brain are very sensitive to the taste of salt.
 Scientists think that our desire for salt partially comes from a chemical reaction in our brain when we consume it.
 Our reward center releases a feel-good neurotransmitter called dopamine when we eat salt.
 Dopamine is a reward for giving your body something it craves.

 Cheese is also full of fat.
 And we love the taste of fat!
-For each 100 grams of cheese, more than 30 grams comes from fat, 2/3 of that being saturated fats.
+For every 100 grams of cheese, more than 30 grams comes from fat, 2/3 of that being saturated fats.
 The American Heart Association recommends that we eat no more than 5% to 6% of calories from saturated fat.
 Knowing that a normal adult should consume about 2,000 calories a day, no more than 120 of them should come from saturated fats.
 That’s 13 grams of saturated fats a day.

 The problem is that the consumption of saturated fat is strongly correlated to the development of heart disease.
 Saturated fat has been shown to raise LDL (the bad) cholesterol, which is linked to atherosclerosis.
 Saturated fat also promotes inflammation, the development of Type 2 diabetes, some cancers and obesity.This does not make cheese a healthy food choice.

 If you already have heart disease, then you need to avoid cheese at all costs if you plan on reversing your heart disease.
 A diet program without saturated fat is very important to follow.
 This type of program will also help with heart disease prevention.